srivatsanb-alt/fmMuleInterfaceCompare/docs/support_manual.md

 1. The config editor should be accessible at <https://<fm_ip>/config_editor>

-2. Credentials for login to config editor can be obtained from docker-compose_v<fm_version>.yml file (would be available in the static folder on the FM server).
+2. Credentials for login in to config editor can be obtained from docker-compose_v<fm_version>.yml file (would be available in the static folder on the FM server).
 ```
 ME_CONFIG_BASICAUTH_USERNAME: ****
 ME_CONFIG_BASICAUTH_PASSWORD: ****